inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

 ## Prepare your ensemble script

-First, wrap your ensemble script logic into a command-line script that:
+First, wrap your ensemble script logic into a command line script that:

-- **Reads** one or more parameter values from the CLI
+- **Reads** one or more parameter values from the command line
 - **Runs** your script over those parameters
-- **Writes** its results to an output (in this case a csv)
+- **Writes** its results to an output file (in this case a csv)

 Below is an example layout for [run_ising_model.R](bring-your-own-software/_static/run_ising_model.R).
 In this tutorial it takes a list of “temperature” values, but you can swap in *any* numeric parameter (reaction rate, random seed, boundary condition,).